Importing a TMX File

 importSettings.TagCountLimit = 10;

-The screenshot below shows an example of TUs that contain inline tags:
+The following screenshot shows TUs that contain inline tags:

-Furthermore, you can determine whether the usage count of the import TUs should be kept track of, after the TUs have been added to the TM.
-Using a TU means that a translator retrieves the TU from the TM, and then inserts the translation into the document, thereby 'using' the translation, which, in turn, increments the usage counter:
+You can also choose whether the import should increment the usage count of the imported TUs after they are added to the TM.
+A TU is counted as used when a translator retrieves it from the TM and inserts the translation into a document, which increments the usage counter.

 importSettings.IncrementUsageCount = true;

-Below is an example of a TU with a usage counter.
-Note the usagecount attribute of the tu element.
+The following example shows a TU with a usage counter.
+Note the usagecount attribute on the tu element.

 <tu creationdate="20090504T230613Z" creationid="Ziad" changedate="20100507T161030Z" changeid="PEGASUS\Ziad" lastusagedate="20090630T172121Z" usagecount="2">